anturny/PyQt6_GUI/doc/QtDesigner.md

 pyuic6 -x src/Window.ui -o src/Window_UI.py
 ```

 This is in order to translate our main design into our coding logic, which is actually ineffective.
+You should now have the [Window_UI.py](/src/Window_UI.py) file created.
 It should run your design when you press "Run".

 In order to port it easier, you can also do the following.
 ```